VizieR Queries (astroquery.vizier

 >>> from astroquery.vizier import Vizier

->>> catalog_list = Vizier.find_catalogs('hot jupiter exoplanet transit')
+>>> catalog_list = vizier.find_catalogs('hot jupiter exoplanet transit')

 >>> for k, v in catalog_list.items():